 Finally, the pollutants and emissions generated during the production of the batteries are also mentioned.
 But for this, one only has to bear in mind that internal combustion vehicles and engines cannot be manufactured without emissions either.
 Only one fact is and remains: a Tesla (and all other electric vehicles) produces neither CO2 emissions nor harmful nitrogen oxides locally on site during operation.
-So why should you voluntarily poison yourself?
+So, why should you voluntarily poison yourself?

 Tesla with zero emissions, but only while driving…

-Of course it makes a difference how the electricity that powers an electric car is produced.
+Of course, it makes a difference how the electricity that powers an electric car is produced.
 Ideally, of course, it should be electricity from renewable energy sources that has also been produced with as few greenhouse gas emissions as possible, such as CO2.
 That is easy to read, but of course this topic is also very complex.
 For example, the solar panel was produced, transported, etc. with any kind of electricity (maybe coal electricity?).
 And yes, the generated energy is somehow transported from A to B (and that brings losses).
 But the fact is: The crude oil is also not produced, refined and transported to the gas station without energy input and emissions.
 But there is one essential difference: oil once burned is irretrievably lost (unless you want to wait a few million years).

 If you really take a close look at the issue, you will realize that burning a limited fossil resource with simultaneous emission of harmful substances into our atmosphere simply makes no sense.
-In addition, in terms of energy efficiency, a combustion engine can unfortunately no longer be called a modern technology these days.
-The the following graphic shows the efficiency of the different possibilities to charge or refuel a vehicle with the energy needed for a drive of 100 kilometres.
+In addition, in terms of energy efficiency, a combustion engine can no longer be called a modern technology these days.
+The following graphic shows the efficiency of the different possibilities to charge or refuel a vehicle with the energy needed for a drive of 100 kilometers.

 In this example you can see very well that the fuel cell (hydrogen in violet color) is also a very inefficient way to power a vehicle.
 The following diagram clearly shows the difference between a fuel cell and a pure electric car: